 He had partitioned it into two distinct interior spaces.
 One was open and set-up for cooking and storage.
 The other space was designed for warmth.
 A false ceiling was suspended from the rafters.
 Blankets were strung to a light wooden framework creating a air-lock of sorts that you had to pass through to enter the insulated zone.
 In this zone a foam mattress was tucked under a low loft.
 A card table and shelves constructed of planks over milk crates completed the furniture.
 There was storage above the bed niche and above the low, false ceiling.
 He had insulated the walls with dozens of blankets.
 Makeshift candle holders were everywhere.

 The path was overgrown.
 It was barely visible and the swampy section was particularly soft and muddy.
-I knew the wheelbarrow was useless long before I got to Mike’s cabin.
+It became apparent the wheelbarrow was useless long before I got to Mike’s cabin.

 I opened the door and was surprised at my own lack of panic.
 The floor wasn’t visible for the bags of unidentifiable stuff.
 Much of it was clothing.
 With no means to do laundry Mike had let accumulate sacks of clothing that filled the entire spectrum of cleanliness from fresh to soiled.
 Books, boxes of candles, jigsaw puzzles, dozens of empty gallon sized, plastic water bottles, Coleman stove fuel canisters, cartons, cans, screens, hats, coats, shoes – pretty much an entire, small life’s worth of essential material goods.